CodingAvenue/codestop-course-db-in-php/content/PHPDataObjects/DataObjects.q.md

     try {
         $stmt = $conn->query($sql);
         if (!$stmt) {
-            throw new Exception('Unable to insert values in the table.');
+            throw new Exception('Unable to insert values into the table.');
         }
         echo "Successfully inserted the values into the table.";
     } catch (Exception $e) {